santisq/PSCompression/docs/en-US/Set-ZipEntryContent.md

 ### -BufferSize

 For efficiency purposes this cmdlet buffers bytes before writing them to the Zip Archive Entry.
-This parameter determines how many bytes are buffered before being written to the stream. __This parameter is applicable only when `-AsByteStream` is used.__ The buffer default value is __128 KiB.__
+This parameter determines how many bytes are buffered before being written to the stream.
+> [!NOTE]
+>
+> - __This parameter is applicable only when `-AsByteStream` is used.__
+> The buffer default value is __128 KiB.__

 ```yaml
 Type: Int32